Benign breast conditions (also called benign breast diseases) are non-cancerous breast disorders.

 The most common type of proliferative breast condition is hyperplasia.

-There are two types of hyperplasia: usual hyperplasia (more common) and atypical hyperplasia (less common).
+There are 2 types of hyperplasia: usual hyperplasia (more common) and atypical hyperplasia (less common).

 In atypical hyperplasia, the proliferating (dividing) cells look abnormal.

 Atypical hyperplasia is less common than usual hyperplasia.

 Women with atypical hyperplasia have about 3-5 times the breast cancer risk of women without a proliferative breast condition [174-176].

 One study found women diagnosed with atypical hyperplasia had about a 29 percent chance of developing breast cancer within 25 years .

 For a summary of research studies on hyperplasia and breast cancer, visit the Breast Cancer Research Studies section.

 For women with atypical hyperplasia who also have a greater than 20 percent lifetime risk of invasive breast cancer, there are special breast cancer screening recommendations.
 (Estimate your lifetime risk or learn more about risk.)